web-platform-tests/wpt/docs/test-style-guidelines.md

 1. Download the [TrueType version of Ahem][download-ahem].
 2. Open the folder where you downloaded the font file.
-3. Right-click the downloaded font file and select “Install”.
+3. Right-click the downloaded font file and select "Install".

 ### Explanatory Text